 Hill argued that in his experience as a law enforcement officer, checkpoints were not an effective tool for eradicating cases of driving under influence.
 Rather, they were just a force multiplier which led to police officers just stopping people on the road without any probable cause.

-Other advocates of the bill also argue that the DWI checkpoints violate people’s right to go out in public without government restrictions.
+Other advocates of the bill also argue that the DWI Attorneys in KC Mo violate people’s right to go out in public without government restrictions.

 Some organizations oppose this bill, including Mothers against Drunk Driving and the Missouri Peace Officers Association, citing data that shows how checkpoints led to a 20% decrease in alcohol-related crashes.
 Some also say that since the police are out there doing a checkpoint, many people are now using Uber or Lyft, getting designated drivers, or completely avoiding driving when they are drunk.